-Kerala murder: Two women killed in suspected ‘human sacrifice’
+Kerala murder: Two women killed in suspected human sacrifice

 When police questioned Singh, he admitted to the crime, they said.

-Police alleged that that further investigation revealed that Singh and his wife, along with Shafi's help, had also committed another murder - of Rosili - in June.
+Police alleged that further investigations revealed that Singh and his wife, along with Shafi's help, had also committed another murder - of Rosili - in June.

 "I can tell you it's a very strange murder case," Inspector P Prakash told reporters.
 "We are trying to confirm when exactly did each murder happen, and if there have been more victims."